zhousarah/azure-compute-docs/articles/virtual-machine-scale-sets/virtual-machine-scale-sets-instance-mix.md

 ```

 ### [REST API](#tab/arm-1)
-To deploy an Instance Flexible scale set through REST API, use a `PUT` call to and include the following sections in your request body:
+To deploy an Instance Mix scale set through REST API, use a `PUT` call to and include the following sections in your request body:
 ```json
 PUT https://management.azure.com/subscriptions/{YourSubscriptionId}/resourceGroups/{YourResourceGroupName}/providers/Microsoft.Compute/virtualMachineScaleSets/{youScaleSetName}?api-version=2023-09-01
 ```